ropensci/drake/cran-comments.md

+# Version 4.2.0

+There are several improvements to code style and performance.
+In addition, there are new features such as cache/hash externalization and runtime prediction.
+See the new storage and timing vignettes for details.
+This release has automated checks for back-compatibility with existing projects, and I also did manual back compatibility checks on serious projects.

 # Version 4.0.0

 This major release is almost back-compatible.
 It now reproducibly tracks namespaced functions of the form `package::function()` and `package:::function()`.
 Adding this behavior was the right thing to do, but some projects from <= 3.0.0 might not be back-compatible.